billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   arrays?
 The former leads to simpler, more stable interfaces, but the latter does a better job at showing data flow.

-- What (if anything) of the split-out things should be lumped together into a single subroutine, vs. each logically coherent thing being in its own subroutine?
-(For example: we could combine the update of snocan based on snow unloading with the computation of summed fluxes onto ground, because both operate over bulk + all tracers.
-But *should* we?)

 # Reasons I was at least initially inclined to having things broken out

 - I like the rule that routines that have interesting science shouldn't